-National Postdoc Awareness Week (NPAW) from September 21-25 aims to recognize the significant contributions that postdoctoral scholars make to research and discovery.
+National Postdoc Appreciation Week (NPAW) from September 21-25 aims to recognize the significant contributions that postdoctoral scholars make to research and discovery.

 Postdocs in the Department of Microbiology and Immunology are an essential part of our research that we like to celebrate every week.
 As we navigate this year’s new way of learning and researching, we know that the hard work of our postdocs will help get us to where we need to be.